Nirvan2007/metro-ticket-purchase-system/README.md

 - Deployed using Ubuntu Droplet on Digital ocean
 - Uses **docker compose** to run 3 docker containers
 - NGINX Web Server to handle incoming HTTPS request
+- Only HTTPS is supported and certificate is issued using Lets Encrypt service
 - Application Server running python code for the application using Django and gunicorn
 - Database Server running PostgreSQL
 - sendgrid to send email notification